About

 CEED Feminisms, Bibliography Launch

-The CEED Feminisms Bibliography distils conversations and references offered by the CEED Feminisms research network, over 40 practitioners based in and beyond the UK, who participated in a British Art Network-supported programme between September 2023 and April 2024 after joining the project through an open call.
+The CEED Feminisms Bibliography distils conversations and references offered by the CEED Feminisms research network.
+Over 40 practitioners based in and beyond the UK, who participated in a British Art Network-supported programme between May 2023 - April 2024 after joining the project through an open call.
+Mapping CEED Feminisms for English readers, the bibliography highlights CEE feminist artists and writers who are under-acknowledged in Anglo-American feminist discourses, expanding upon the concerns of the CEED Feminisms public programme and adjacent conversations.

 ACCESS

-Biblioteka is located on the ground floor of the Architectural Association.
+The event takes place at Biblioteka, located on the ground floor of the Architectural Association.
 Please note that access to Biblioteka is via four steps.
-If you require assistance to access the building, have any additional access questions, or wish to request support via our access and mobility budget to cover childcare and travel for a limited number of participants who live outside of London, please contact Annabelle Mödlinger, Production Assiatant: annabelle[at]cellprojects[dot]org.
+If you require assistance to access the building, have any additional access questions, or wish to request support via our access and mobility budget to cover childcare and travel for a limited number of participants who live outside of London, please contact Annabelle Mödlinger; annabelle[at] cellprojects.org

 BIBLIOGRAPHY ORDER